Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Can I drive along the entire Lake Michigan coast?

-Yes, and it’s one of the best road trips in the Midwest!
+Yes, and it’s one of the best road trips in the Midwest.
 US-31 and M-22 run along much of the coast.
-The most scenic stretch is M-119, known as the “Tunnel of Trees,” which winds from Harbor Springs to Cross Village.
+The most scenic stretch is M-119, the “Tunnel of Trees,” which winds from Harbor Springs to Cross Village.
 The full drive from New Buffalo to Mackinaw City covers roughly 300 miles of coastline and can be done in a long weekend, though you’ll want a full week to really explore.

 Do I need a Michigan Recreation Passport for state park beaches?